A Guide to Senior Fire Prevention & Developing an Escape Plan

 To prevent scalds:

-Space heaters, electrical blankets, open fireplaces and other pieces of heating equipment pose fire risks.
+Space heaters, electrical blankets, open fireplaces, and other heating equipment pose fire risks.
 Here are some guidelines for staying safe around them.

 Seniors should use flashlights instead of candles in emergencies.
 For decorative purposes, battery-operated flameless candles are safer than traditional candles and are still very pretty.